AVSystem/developer-zone/docs/Cloud_integrations/datacake.md

 ![Add a device](images/datacake-add-device.png "Add a device")

 Select or create a [Product](https://docs.datacake.de/device/product) that will be used as a template for your device.
-Since Products aggregate devices sharing similar configuration, you will later use an endpoint dedicated for your Product to ingest data for your device.
+Products aggregate devices sharing similar configurations, you will later use an endpoint dedicated to your Product to ingest data for your device.
 Let's create a dedicated product for the demo device we will be using in this tutorial.

 ![Create new Product](images/datacake-add-product.png "Create new Product")